Making “Cents” of Gas Fireplace Pricing

 One of the most important decisions you’ll need to make when buying a fireplace is whether or not to install a vented or a vent-free unit.
-We go into greater detail on this in a different article, so be sure to consider the different options available and which one will work better for your installation.
+We go into greater detail on this in a different article, so be sure to read that for more info about the different options available and which one will work better for your installation.

 Vented Fireplace Installation Costs

-By itself, a vented fireplace can range from $1,000 to $10,000 or more depending on size, shape, and features.
-This doesn’t include the cost of venting pipe, which will add to overall installation costs due to material as well as specialized labor.
+By itself, a vented fireplace can range from $1,000 to $10,000 depending on size, shape and features.
+This doesn’t include the cost of venting pipe (you can find more in our buying guide), which will add to overall installation costs due to material as well as specialized labor.
 According to Home Advisor, the average installed cost of a vented fireplace is between $3,500 and $7,500.